web3labs/ink-verifier-server/README.md

 ## Additional Developer Tools

-To make the verification process easier for ink! smart contract developers, we provide a command line tool to help with building smart contracts with Ink!
+To make the verification process easier for ink! smart contract developers, we provide a command line tool to help with building smart contracts with ink!
 Verifier Image so that the contract can later be verified.
-At the same time, the tool does the packaging and compression of the source code and resulting `.contract` file in the directory structure that Ink!
+At the same time, the tool does the packaging and compression of the source code and resulting `.contract` file in the directory structure that ink!
 Verifier Image expects during verification.

 The tool can be installed from the github repository